amitjohney/sylvatest/docs/metal3.md

 # Metal3 in Sylva

+> :warning: The deployment of metal3 proposed in Sylva is currently meant to be used for lab experimentations but not for production

 Metal3 is the component of the Sylva stack responsible of the management of baremetal servers.

 It provides the capability to enroll, inspect and provision physical servers by means of a set of CRDs.